jsvine/pdfplumber/README.md

     - `object_type`: "line"

 - `rect`:
-    - `pageid`: Page ID on which this rectangle was found.
+    - `page_number`: Page number on which this character was found.
     - `height`: Height of rectangle.
     - `width`: Width of rectangle.
     - `x0`: Distance of left side of rectangle from left side of page.